kristinburg/cryptohistory/README.rst

 Coverage:
 --------

-To get an overview on how much the tests cover the project, you can use coverage.
+Use coverage for an overview on how much the tests cover the project.
 Warning: 100% coverage doesn't mean 100% branch-coverage.
 Even 100% branch-coverage is no guaruantee that everything is tested (this is not possible).
 See coverage as a guideline to make tests.